 - 1 lemon (juiced)

-- 1 pound sugar (more or less; see step 5 of recipe)
+- 1 pound sugar (more or less)

 Take a tea towel or jelly bag and wash in boiling water (the tea towels may be tainted with food or detergent smells and these can spoil the jelly).
 Leave to dry.
 Suspend the tea towel or jelly bag on an up-turned stool with a large bowl underneath for the juice to drip through unless you are lucky enough to have a jelly bag stand.